Cykelero/Funnel.js/documentation/Signature syntax.md

 `'•••'`: Any string equal to `•••`.

 `+•.•`: Any number equal to `•.•`.
-The decimal part is optional, and negative numbers are valid as well.
+The decimal part is optional, and the plus sign can be substituted for a minus sign.

 `null`: Only null.